springernature/frontend-playbook/technologies/javascript.md

 ### Indentation

+Ensure indentation consistency is maintained with a tool such as [EditorConfig](http://editorconfig.org/).
+Using this tool, you can specify indentation settings for your codebase.
+Team members should then install the corresponding plugin for their editor.
+E.g. [atom-editorconfig](https://github.com/sindresorhus/atom-editorconfig#readme)

 We indent our JavaScript using single tabs, not spaces.
 You can convert characters automatically in most editors, and you're advised to do this.

 Follow the [BSD-KNF] indentation style.